PrathamKapoor/Latentforge/README.md

 The project provides a transparent, deterministic environment where learners and researchers can inspect latent trajectories step-by-step, manipulate computation budgets, and compare predictions against independently verified ground truth.

 ## Try It
+The website is currently live on: https://latentforge.onrender.com/

+you can also try this locally
 ```bash
 git clone https://github.com/PrathamKapoor/Latentforge.git && cd Latentforge
 npm install